Record Number of Pilgrims in 2024

 More and more Norwegians want to go on a pilgrimage.
 At the same time, more and more international pilgrims are choosing to walk in Norway.

-The main season for pilgrimage in Norway lasts from June 1 to September 1, and there were a record number of hikers during the 2024 season.
+The main season for pilgrimage in Norway lasts from June 1 to September 1, and there was a record number of hikers during the 2024 season.

 The most popular of the nine Norwegian pilgrim paths, the Gudbrandsdalsleden path from Oslo to Trondheim, takes over 30 days if you walk the entire route.
-The regional pilgrimage center in Oslo has recorded an increase of about 10% in the number of walkers compared to last year.
-The same trend has been observed at the Pilgrim Centre in Trondheim, where many pilgrims head after visiting Nidaros Cathedral.
-Accommodation providers and restaurants along the Gudbrandsdalen Path are reporting an even greater increase.
+The pilgrim center in Oslo saw a significant increase of walkers in 2024.
+Accommodation providers along the path reported an increase of about 15%.

 Pleasant Climate

-What might be causing this increase?
+What might be causing this growth?
 According to Hans Morten Løvrød, head of the National Pilgrimage Center, the heatwaves in Europe over the past few summers are part of the reason.

-"Those who would have previously walked the Santiago de Compostela route in southern Europe are now looking for an alternative with a more pleasant climate," says Løvrød.
+"Those who would have previously walked the camino to Santiago de Compostela in southern Europe are now looking for an alternative with a more pleasant climate," says Løvrød.

 "Satisfied walkers return home and share stories of wonderful experiences in Norway, including nature, culture, and people.
 Norwegian hospitality, along with our trust-based and perhaps somewhat naive society, makes a deep impression on many visitors."